Mini facelift Case # 1075

 A mini facelift involves using fillers and thread sutures, which results in a natural lift in facial skin and features.
 This is the perfect approach for clients who do not wish to go through a surgical facelift and tried dermal filler previously.
-The threads cause the skin to pull back and thus produce the lifting effect slightly.
+The threads cause the skin to pull back and thus produce the lifting effect.

 What are the benefits of a non-surgical facelift?

 The biggest benefit of a thread lift over a facelift is the significantly shorter recovery time for many patients.
 Because a patient must be heavily sedated during facelift surgery, they must arrange for someone to drive them home from the hospital.
 For at least three days after surgery, most facelift patients will require round-the-clock care from a caregiver.
 Besides, childcare assistance may be required if the patient still has children at home.
 Patients with a facelift usually need to take one to two weeks off work to recover.

 On the other hand, a thread lift is relatively simple to recover from.
 Thread lifts can be done under local anesthesia rather than general anesthesia, allowing patients to drive home and care for themselves right after their procedure.
 While some patients will experience some soreness, redness, and swelling after a thread lift and may wish to take the rest of the day off, the majority will be able to return to work right away.
 Strong pain medication is rarely required after a thread lift, making it easier for patients to resume their normal routine.
 As a result, this procedure is ideal for people who have children at home or demanding jobs.